Creating Awesome Content

 Creating Another Thumbnail Example

-Let’s look at another example using different elements.
-Start with a blue and pink gradient background as we did before.
-Import a photo related to the content you are creating and adjust its brightness and contrast for a more vibrant look.
+Let’s look at another example of what else can be done with different elements.
+Begin with a blue and pink gradient background as we did before.
+Choose a photo relevant to the content you are creating and make it more vibrant by increasing its brightness and contrast.

-Use the same method to add text and shapes, ensuring that each element is aligned properly.
-Remember to lock the layers of images and text that you are satisfied with to avoid accidental changes.
+The same way to use text and shapes and make sure everything is lined up.
+It is always recommended to lock the layers of images and text that you are happy with to avoid making more changes.

 Creating another thumbnail